nickjj/dotfiles/README.md

 *Keep in mind with the Docker set up, unless your terminal is already configured to use Tokyonight Moon then the colors may look off.
-That's because your local terminal's config will not get updated.*
+That's because your local terminal's config will not get automatically updated.*

 ### Did you install everything successfully?